1971 thru 1976 DKR

 Royal wanted to change the recruiting process.

-Royal wondered why 1,000’s of high school kids every year manage to choose a college without an emotional breakdown?
-Why is it that only athletes who are recruited and their families suffer meltdowns?
-“The parents and recruits who initially were looking forward to the courting of their sons by the major collegiate football powers go from welcoming coaches with open arms to closing doors on them.”
-Royal said, “we know we abuse the prospect and the family during recruiting, but it’s a two-way street.
-The families and the prospects abuse us.”
+He questioned why thousands of high school students manage to choose a college each year without experiencing significant emotional turmoil, while only the athletes being actively recruited and their families seem to suffer from meltdowns.
+Royal remarked, “The parents and recruits who initially look forward to the attention from major collegiate football programs go from welcoming coaches with open arms to shutting the door on them.”
+He acknowledged, “We know we can abuse the prospects and their families during recruiting, but it’s a two-way street.
+The families and prospects also have a role in this.”

 But, unfortunately, a lie told long enough becomes the truth.

-• Royal said, “Any time you have somebody sitting on the bench, you’ve got a potential family of enemies.
-Every year there are potentially “100 enemies” sitting on the bench.
+Royal said, “Any time somebody sits on the bench, you’ve got a potential family of enemies.
+Every year, there are potentially “100 enemies” sitting on the bench.

-In the end, Royal chose to leave Texas with the quote, “You can’t win against cheaters.”
+In the end, Royal left Texas with the quote, “You can’t win against cheaters.”
 It was the right decision for Coach Royal.

 After retirement, life was good!!!

-Royal said, “A lot of coaches feel that a boy doesn’t have to like you as long as he respects you.
+Royal said, “Many coaches feel that a boy doesn’t have to like you as long as he respects you.
 But if I had respect, discipline, and all that- and a boy left this school without a personal feeling for me, it would be an empty profession.”

 Coach Royal By The Numbers